vivien/i3blocks-contrib/cpu_util_detailed/README.md

 Report detailed CPU utilization statistics.

-Reports detailed CPU utilization as in man(1) mpstat, pango markup is used to distinguish values with colors.
+Reports detailed CPU utilization as in man(1) mpstat, pango markup is used to distinguish values with colors, always prints total usage as short text.
 Written in bash and awk.

 ![block preview](cpu_util_detailed.png)